hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

   * It doesn't work well in data compression
     * Such as image compression, JPEG can do better.
 Plus autoencoder can only work for a specific set of images, more limitation.

+#### Vanilla autoencoder vs UNet
+* Vanilla version will lose the feature map when the info is passed from the encoder to the decoder, Unet is trying to keep this feature map.
+* [Check the visual description and code example here][38]

 #### Variational autoencoder (VAE)
 * VAE is a type of autoencoder with added constraints on the encoded representations being learned.
 More precisely, it is an autoencoder that learns a latent variable model for its input data.
 So instead of letting your neural network learn an arbitrary function, you are learning the parameters of a probability distribution modeling your data.
 If you sample points from this distribution, you can generate new input data samples: a VAE is a "generative model".